idodov/pixoo64-media-album-art/README.md

 - **Dynamic Color Integration:** The dominant color from the album art is used to set the font and background colors on the PIXOO64, creating a cohesive and aesthetically pleasing display.

 **Functional Advantages:**
-- **Crop Image:** Eliminate any present borders from the picture
+- **Crop Image:** Remove any existing borders from the image.
+Certain album cover art may have borders or a minimalist background with centralized elements.
+However, resizing the album art to fit the pixel display might result in an unappealing view if the subject of the picture is small.
+To circumvent this, the script examines the image for any surrounding borders and trims them.
+Consequently, the user can view the album cover art in greater detail.
 - **Enhancer Image:** Boost the vibrancy of the image’s colors by 50%
 - **Sensor Data Storage:** All extracted data is stored in a dedicated sensor entity within Home Assistant, making it readily accessible for further automation possibilities.
 - **Clean and Consistent Titles:** Normalize titles and artist names for easier integration with automations and consistent display regardless of regional characters or symbols.
 This ensures seamless use of extracted data in automations and avoids inconsistencies in visual representations.
-Example:
+For example:
   - Original Artist: "Beyoncé" *(with accent)*
   - Normalized Artist: "Beyonce" *(accent removed)*